 Humidifiers with Steam Output

 This type of humidifier is often the best choice for larger homes or when you want more precise control over humidity.
 Typically, steam humidifiers have a greater water vapor output in comparison to the fan-powered and bypass humidifiers.
 All of these humidifiers work to add moisture to the rooms and make your home more comfortable.
 The cool mist humidifier tends to be the most effective in adding moisture to the air, and does so without the risk of producing very hot water and steam, so there is no risk of being scalded or hurt.
 When shopping for a humidifier, consider what unit will meet the needs of your family and home.
 Some models consume more energy than others and some models require frequent filter changes.

 Why too much Humidity is a Bad Thing

 Besides a home without humidity, having one with too much humidity can also be an issue.
 Some signs that humidity levels are too high can include persistent window fogging.
 It will also present signs of moisture on surfaces or walls, and even mold.
 If any of these signs exist, your humidity levels may be too high.
-Make sure to reduce the output on your humidifier.
+Make sure to reduce the output of your humidifier.
 Counteract the dry air that comes with winter by properly humidifying your home.
 This will help you and your family to enjoy a more comfortable living space.
-It will also decrease the amount of times you become sick because the air will be healthier to breath in.
+It will also decrease the number of times you become sick because the air will be healthier to breathe in.
 Depending on the type of humidifier you purchase, you could also potentially lower the monthly energy bills.
 If you are not sure what type of humidifier would be right for your home or lifestyle, make sure to contact us.
 We can advise you on the choices and recommend one that would improve the air quality in your home.